GANmouflage: 3D Object Nondetection with Texture Fields

-{ \textbf{Learning multi-view camouflage.} Our model learns to hide 3D objects within scenes.
-Given an object's shape, position, and a distribution of possible viewpoints it will be seen from, we estimate a texture field that camouflages it.
-We show example outputs from our model above, with two viewpoints for each camouflaged object.
-Can you find them all?
-See Figure~\ref{fig:Ans_teaser} for answers.
-We chose views in which the object was relatively conspicuous and cropped the images to make objects easier to see.
+{ We learn to camouflage 3D objects within scenes.
+Given an object's shape, position, and a distribution of possible viewpoints it will be seen from, we estimate a texture field that will conceal it.
+We show example outputs from our model, with two viewpoints for each camouflaged object.
 Please see the videos on our \href{\projecturl}{webpage} for more examples. } \end{strip}